School A is a small primary school, both the PTA and parents use Uniformerly.

 When a parent contacts them about an item, the PTA receive an email which contains this #ID number to identify the item.
 This #ID number allows the item to be found quickly and the PTA advises the parent to pay via PayPal Friends (free) to the PTA PayPal account.
 The PTA leaves all items that have been paid for that week at the school office every Friday just before pickup – the parent then goes to the school office where they receive the item.

 School C has a small PTA which is already overworked.
 They decided not to run a large PTA uniform shop, but instead promote Uniformerly to parents within their school.
-They use the PTA Boost to sell the few items they have, but the majority of uniform changes hands from parent to parent directly.
+They use the PTA Boost to sell the few items they have, but the majority of uniform changes hands directly from parent to parent.

-School D is a secondary school and has gone one step further…. they are using a PTA Boost, but instead of being run by the PTA, they have decided to give control of the second-hand uniform shop to the pupils to run as an Eco-Project.
+School D is a secondary school and has taken a different approach…. they are using a PTA Boost, but instead of being run by the PTA, they have decided to give control of the second-hand uniform shop to the pupils to run as an Eco-Project.
 Not only does this still earn valuable funds for the school, it also helps the children learn about recycling, teamwork, leadership, communication and socio-economic issues.
 The project is overseen by a member of staff who supports the students, but in reality not much help is needed.